jake-knerr/javascript-and-node-development-guide/README.md

 #### When a function has 4 or more parameters, prefer consolidating all parameters into a single object.

-This includes both required and optional properties as a unit.
+This 4 count includes both required and optional properties.

 > Why?
 This makes it easier to refactor functions and accommodate change.